A robust approach to quantifying uncertainty in matching problems of causal inference: Introduction

-After formalization of our framework in Section \ref{SectionRobustTest}, we offer a robust formulation for McNemar's statistic for binary outcomes in Section \ref{SectionMcNemar}.
-We introduce a general Integer Linear Program for matching problems with binary outcomes.
-In Section \ref{SectionZtest} we formulate an ILP to compute the robust version of the canonical $z$-test in a general case.
-We offer a linearized formulation for the program that makes it solvable with any popular ILP solver.
-We then study the finite-sample distribution of our robust version of McNemar's test without conditioning on the match assignment.
-Finally, we present simulated evidence of the performance of our methods in Section \ref{Sec:Simulations}, and two case studies that apply our robust statistics to real-world datasets are discussed in Section \ref{SectionCaseStudies}.
+After motivation and formalization for our framework in Sections \ref{Sec:Sensitivity} and \ref{sec:approach}, we offer a robust formulation for McNemar's statistic for binary outcomes in Section \ref{SectionMcNemar}.
+In Section \ref{SectionZtest} we formulate an integer linear program (ILP) to compute the robust version of the canonical $z$-test in a general case.
+We then study the finite-sample distribution of our robust version of McNemar's test that includes the uncertainty stemming from the match assignment.
+Finally, we present evidence of the performance of our methods in Section \ref{Sec:Simulations} using simulated data where the ground truth is known, and two real-data case studies are discussed in Section \ref{SectionCaseStudies}.
+We know of no previous approaches to matching in observational causal inference that use robust optimization to handle uncertainty in the match assignment.